Classification of Rigid Irregular $G_2$-Connections: Proof of Theorem

 \textbf{The differential Galois groups.} We compute the differential Galois group $G$ of the above types using an argument of Katz from \cite[§4.1.]{Ka90}.
+Let $\EE_1:=\EE_{1,1}$ and $\EE_4:=\EE_{4,1}$.
+The following proof works the same for all $\EE_{1,j}, j=1,2,3$.
 Note that all formal types are self-dual.
 Thus for $i=1,...,4$ we have that

 for $x=0,\infty$ and by rigidity we get $\EE_i\cong \EE_i^*$, i.e. all the above systems are globally self-dual.
 In addition the determinants are trivial meaning that actually $G\subset SO(7)$.
 We will focus first on the cases $i=1,2,3$.
 Let $G^0$ denote the identity component of $G$.
 By the proof of \cite[25.2]{Ka12} there are now only three possibilities for $G^0$ which are $SO(7)$, $G_2$ or $SL(2)/\pm 1$.
 Since all these groups are their own normalizers in $SO(7)$ in all cases we find that $G=G^0$.
 We now only have to exclude the cases $G=SO(7)$ and $G=SL(2)/\pm 1$.
-First suppose that $G=SL(2)/\pm 1\cong SO(3)$. \\ The group $SO(3)$ admits a faithful 3-dimensional representation Recall that $\rho(\EE_i)$ is the connection associated to the representation
+First suppose that $G=SL(2)/\pm 1$. \\ The group $SL(2)/\pm 1\cong SO(3)$ admits a faithful 3-dimensional representation Let $\rho(\EE_i)$ be the connection associated to the representation

 The connection $\rho(\EE_i)$ is a $3$-dimensional irreducible connection with slopes $\le 1/2$ at $\infty$ and which is regular singular at $0$.
 We have $\irr(\rho(\EE_i))\le 3/2$ and so either $\irr_\infty(\rho(\EE_i))=0$ or $\irr_\infty(\rho(\EE_i)))=1$.
 In the first case we have